Beckn-One/DEG/docs/implementation-guides/v2/Onboarding/IG_Onboarding_users_in_digital_energy_programs.md

 ### 18.4.
 17.4 On_Confirm Response

-The BPP returns a signed enrollment credential with start and end dates, and logs the enrollment.
+The Program Owner BPP returns a signed Program Enrollment Credential as a Verifiable Credential. **The credential is placed in `fulfillmentAttributes.credential`**, not in `orderAttributes`.
+The `orderAttributes` contains enrollment metadata (enrollmentId, status, dates, audit logs).

 #### 18.4.1.
 Example: Successful Enrollment with Credential